 The smell of death was everywhere.

-Luke says of the disciples … “And on the Sabbath they rested.”
+Luke summarizes that day very simply: “And on the Sabbath they rested.”

 But of Sunday, the Bible is very clear.

 Matthew says, “Late on the Sabbath, as it began to dawn toward the first day of the week.”